 - Web3 is open, as it includes open-source software with the benefit of easy accessibility.

-- The web3 networks are permissionless where users and providers don’t need permission from centralized controlling organizations.
+- Web3 networks are permissionless and users and providers don’t need permission from centralized controlling organizations.

-- Most important of all, web3 also offers ubiquity which can ensure availability of internet irrespective of location, time, and device.
+- Most important of all, web3 also offers ubiquity which can ensure the availability of the Internet irrespective of location, time, and device.
 For example, IoT technology can help in accessing internet services through many intelligent gadgets other than voice assistants.

 Top Use Cases of Web3 That You Should Know

 The characteristic traits of web3 prove its capabilities for transforming the internet experience for users.
 Is web3 just about revising UX elements in web applications and services?
 On the contrary, the best web3 use cases show a different story.